 Remember, cashback deals are only available to 'new' customers – so if you cancel your services and order them again via a cashback site, it’s probably not going to work

 Get paid to pay your BT bill

-Two bank accounts pay cashback on your direct debits, including the money spent on broadband, TV and phone packages.
-So you can earn a few quid back thanks to your bill every month.
+Some bank accounts pay cashback on your Direct Debits, including the money spent on broadband, TV and phone packages, so you can earn a few quid back every month.

 *This article contains affiliate links, which means we may receive a commission on any sales of products or services we write about.
 This article was written completely independently.

 Be the first to comment

 Do you want to comment on this article?
 You need to be signed in for this feature